 6721 Mcleansville Road Mcleansville, NC 27301

 Stunning farmhouse gracefully positioned on 19.4 acres in Guilford County offers peaceful privacy in great location.
-Recent additions of a bedroom/office as well finished additional living space off the breezeway provide amazing flexibility and comfort.
+Recent additions of an office/bedroom as well as approx. 529 sq. ft. of additional finished living space (not included in square footage of main home) off the breezeway provide amazing flexibility & comfort.
 Gorgeous views are accessible from every room in this light-filled, airy and open floor plan.
-Some of the fantastic features and updates in addition to the new living spaces include quartz counters, large island, updated high end appliances, wood burning fireplace, encapsulated/conditioned crawlspace, hardwoods, handmade tile and lvp flooring.
-The welcoming wrap around porch is the perfect spot to relax, enjoy & entertain.
-Adorable single stall barn, new board and batten storage building, pastures, fencing, and additional outbuildings are perfect for horses, your favorite four-legged friends, or hobbies.
+Some of the fantastic features and updates in addition to the new living spaces include quartz counters, large island, updated high end appliances, wood burning fireplace, encapsulated/conditioned crawlspace, hardwoods, handmade tile & lvp flooring.
+The welcoming wraparound porch is the perfect spot to relax, enjoy and entertain.
+Adorable single stall barn, new board & batten storage building, pastures, fencing & additional outbuildings are perfect for horses, your favorite four legged friends or hobbies.
 A Husqvarna zero turn radius mower is also included.
 A must see!

 Listing Brokerage NameAllen Tate Burlington

 Community - Triad Region